batiste/django-page-cms/doc/settings-list.rst

 ==================================

-Set ``GERBI_CONTENT_REVISION`` to ``False`` to disable the recording of django_gerbi.revision information in the database
+Set ``GERBI_CONTENT_REVISION`` to ``False`` to disable the recording of gerbi.revision information in the database

 SITE_ID
 ==================================